silversub/terraform/tutorials/install_redhat_openshift.md

       ```
       {: pre}

-   4. Import RPM gpg public key for Red Hat.
+   4. Import the `gpg` public key for Red Hat by using the Red Hat Package Manager.
       ```
       rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release
       ```